 The weather is reaching incredibly low temperatures and our phone is ringing off the hook with customers who have frozen pipes.
 When it’s extremely cold outside, you need to take extra precautions to ensure you have running (and warm) water throughout your home.

 Follow these five tips to avoid freezing pipes at your home:

-3. Make sure your garage, basement, and side doors are completely closed shut.
+- Make sure your garage, basement, and side doors are completely closed shut.
 The smallest crack from a door can allow that blistering cold air to freeze pipes in your garage or house.
-Double and triple check all your doors before going to bed or leaving your house to make sure you don't wake up or return home to frozen water lines.
+Double and triple-check all your doors before going to bed or leaving your house to make sure you don’t wake up or return home to frozen water lines.

-If your pipes do freeze and you want an expert to take a look, call Hope Plumbing at (317) 900-4513.
-We can come visit your home and advise you on how to prevent pipes from freezing again.
+If your pipes do freeze and you want an expert to take a look, call Hope Plumbing at (317) 751-9004.
+We can come to visit your home and advise you on how to prevent pipes from freezing again.
 Stay warm, friends!